Profiles in Nursing

 Sarah Edmonds Seelye (a.k.a.
 Frank Thompson) 1841-1898

-Civil War nurse and Union spy
+The unbelievable tale of a Civil War nurse who became a Union spy

 Although during the Civil War it was possible to pay someone else to serve for you in the Army, some people — including about 400 women — actually used subterfuge and even disguises to enter military service.
 One of those adventuresome women was Sarah Edmonds Seelye, who went to elaborate lengths to serve the Union as a nurse and a daring spy.